Dreamz2/Journey-Sharing/README.md

 # Books (Need a Name)
-Is a website for everyone to enjoy and share the books they love. (name) is the place to find the next best seller of this week/day, recommanded books based on the last genre viewed, Fiction, and non-Fiction.
+Is a website for everyone to enjoy and share the books they love. (name) is the place to find the next best seller of this week, recommanded books based on the last genre viewed, Fiction, and non-Fiction.

 ### Mission
 To create a website to get more people into reading and for people to share there favourite book or lastest book they have read.